A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Method and results

 For the strong and weak coupling scenarios, we are also able to obtain approximate analytic solutions to the temperature evolution equations and therefore we can analytically determine the expected parameter space regions which give rise to the benchmark $\delta T_b (z=17) = - 500$~mK.
 The analytically determined parameter space points are plotted with black lines in fig.~\ref{fig:parameterspaceplot}, and are in good agreement with our numerical results.

 In the rest of this section, we will discuss each of the scenarios in turn.
 As we discuss each scenario, we will first discuss our analytic understanding of the solutions, and then show the comparison with our numerical results.
-For concreteness, we will take three benchmark points with $f=0.1$ (shown in the top-right panel of fig.~\ref{fig:parameterspaceplot}) for strong/weak/intermediate couplings when discussing our numerical results.
+For concreteness, we will take three reference points with $f=0.1$ (shown in red in the top-right panel of fig.~\ref{fig:parameterspaceplot}) for strong/weak/intermediate couplings when discussing our numerical results.

+For each reference point we will show the predicted global 21~cm signal, and compare this to the predictions of the standard cosmology and also to the predictions of a model with excess gas cooling without spin-flip interactions~\cite{Mirocha:2018cih}, with parameters of the latter model chosen to explain the EDGES anomalous absorption dip.
+At the end of this section, we will summarize and characterize the difference between each of the three regimes of the parameter space of our model. -0.11in